hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Image/load.md

-# Load image from archive
+# Load an image from a tar archive

 `POST /images/load`

-Load a set of images from a remote archive file compressed with gzip, bzip, or xz.
+Load a set of images from a tar archive or a remote archive file compressed with gzip, bzip, or xz.

 **Example request**: